knasan/go-rrn/README.md

 - [ ] files and/or directories can optionally be excluded
 - [x] more than one directory depth (and with limit)
+- [ ] interactive - Request confirmation before attempting to rename any directory or file